mathsemilio/simple-apod-browser/README.md

 ## What is APoD?
-APoD is short for Astronomical Picture of the Day, which is a website provided by NASA and Michigan Technological University.
+APoD is short for Astronomical Picture of the Day, which is a website provided by NASA and the Michigan Technological University.
 According to the website, "Each day a different image or photograph of our universe is featured, along with a brief explanation written by a professional astronomer."